The Center for Life Beyond Reed

 Next Steps

 Your application materials will be downloaded from the Watson application portal immediately after the internal deadline for review by the Reed faculty fellowship and awards committee.
-The committee will make an initial selection of applicants who will be invited for on-campus interviews (likely on or near Saturday, September 30th, 2023).
-The interviews are generally 20-30 minutes long, and the panel will consist of the six faculty members of the committee, and one or two staff members from CLBR who assist the committee.
-These interviews will be in person and on-campus.
+The committee will make an initial selection of applicants who will be invited for in-person interviews on-campus.
+Five to ten applicants will be selected for interviews and those not selected will be notified within two weeks of submitting their application.
+The interviews are 20-30 minutes long, and the panel will consist of faculty members of the committee, and one or two staff members from CLBR who assist the committee.
 The committee will then nominate up to four applicants to continue to the national competition.
+These interviews will take place sometime between September 30th and October 4th.
+Please watch your email closely during the preceding week for more details.

 If nominated, you'll need to register your recommenders in the Watson application and continue to work on your application for submission by the national deadline in November.
 We strongly encourage that nominees work together on your applications; it is possible that all nominees could be awarded.
 All nominated candidates will receive an interview with a representative from the Watson Foundation.
-These typically occur in-person at Reed in December or January.
+These typically occur in-person at Reed between November and February.
 Final announcements are typically made in March.

 Watson Homepage